 Diazepam belongs to the benzodiazepine drug family and is most commonly known by the brand name Valium, but it is often sold under a range of other brand names.

 Valium is a well-known drug in the United States.
 It’s used to treat anxiety as well as detox syndromes from other benzodiazepines and alcohol.
 It’s also used to treat epilepsy, restless leg syndrome, muscle spasms, and insomnia.
-It is no longer a first-line therapy for anxiety because of its high risk for violence and addiction, but it is also used for a variety of other treatments.
+It is no longer a first-line therapy for anxiety because of its high risk for violence and addiction.
+It is can also help with a variety of other treatments.

 Valium and other benzodiazepines are thought to have a high risk of addiction and dependency.
-They are listed as Schedule IV controlled drugs by the U.S. Law Enforcement Administration, which means they can only be administered lawfully with a prescription.
+The U.S. Law Enforcement Administration lists these drugs as Schedule IV drugs, which means they can only doctors may administer them lawfully with a prescription.

 Mixing benzodiazepines with other medications is dangerous because it increases the risk of adverse opioid responses, polydrug misuse, and overdose.
 Overdose deaths from benzodiazepines increased significantly in the United States between 2011 and 2014, suggesting that benzodiazepine addiction is a growing public health concern.